HadrienG2/subwoofer/README.md

-If on the other hand your CPU's arithmetic performance does degrade in the presence of subnormal numbers, then in order to quantitavely assess the impact of the CPU's subnormal fallback for those operations, you can benchmark with a more extensive configuration that takes a lot more time to build and run:
+If on the other hand your CPU's arithmetic performance does degrade in the presence of subnormal numbers, then in order to quantitavely assess the impact of the CPU's subnormal fallback for those operations, you can benchmark with a more extensive configuration, that will take a lot more time to build and run:

 ```bash
 cargo bench --features measure